JakeLi2001/mini-sql-projects/twitch_streamers/README.md

 ![](results/Q2.png)
 3. English, Korean, Russian, Spanish, and French are the most common languages by the top 1000 streamers/channels.
 ![](results/Q3.png)
-4. Riot Games has the most peak viewers in 2019, I believe the League of Legends world championship attracted a lot of viewers.
+4. Riot Games has the most peak viewers in 2019, and I believe it's due to the League of Legends world championship.
 ![](results/Q4.png)
-5. These 10 streamers/channels gained the followers in percentage in 2019.
+5. These 10 streamers/channels gained the most followers in percentage in 2019.
 ![](results/Q5.png)

 ## Visualizations